What is a Frappé? Differences With Frappuccino and Milkshake

 Now, that’s a good question!
 It’s something that has tripped me up too.
 Before we get to the actual description it’ll help to understand that ‘frappuccino’ is made up of two words – frappe (pronounced ‘frap’ and without the accent) and cappuccino.

-In the Boston area, where this drink originated, frappe is a thick milkshake made with ice cream.
+In the Boston area of New England, where this drink originated, frappe is a thick milkshake made with ice cream.

-The Frappuccino, a drink made by combining milkshake with coffee, was developed, trademarked and sold by The Coffee Connection, an eastern Massachusetts coffee shop.
+The Frappuccino, a drink made by combining milkshake with coffee, was developed, trademarked and sold by The Coffee Connection, an eastern Massachusetts coffee shop, originating in New England.
 When Starbucks bought The Coffee Connection in 1994 they also got the rights to make, sell and market the drink as Frappuccino.

 They slightly altered the recipe, introduced it under the Starbucks banner and it remains a very popular drink on their menu to this day.
 The recipe itself is a blend of a few different cold drinks such as iced coffee, milkshake, Italian cappuccino and other flavouring and syrups.
 Starbucks also sells bottled versions of their Frappuccino in grocery stores and vending machines.

-So you see, Frappé and Frappuccino are not related, at all!
+So you see, Frappe vs Frappuccino, they are not related, at all!

 Variations of The Frappé